 [Education and/or training]: To help identify the person who died, you may consider including the name of the educational institutions they attended.
 You may also include information about your loved one’s brief time in military service in this section of the obituary.

-[Children]: Include children’s names at this point in the obituary or they may be listed later as survivors (or those who preceded your family member in death).
-Some families lump all of the children in one category, while others may choose to label certain family members as stepchildren.
+[Children]: Include children’s names at this point in the obituary, or they may be listed later as survivors (or those who preceded your family member in death).
+Some families lump all children in one category, while others may label certain family members as stepchildren.

 [Occupation]: If your loved one’s career was a central focus of her life, this section of the obituary might be rather lengthy.
-Most people do not choose to write a full list of jobs but may make a general statement on how the deceased earned a living.
+Most people do not write a complete list of jobs but may generally state how the deceased earned a living.